Faculty Contact Details

 CV / Biography

-Kathy Liddell is the Herschel Smith Reader of Intellectual Property and Medical Law.
+Kathy Liddell is the Herschel Smith Professor of Intellectual Property and Medical Law.

 She is also the Founding Director of the Cambridge Centre for Law, Medicine and Life Sciences, and a member of the Cambridge Centre for IP and Information Law.

-Dr Liddell has taught on a variety of courses iincluding Law and Ethics of Medicine (tripos seminar); Law, Medicine and Life Sciences (LLM Paper 1); Intellectual Property (LLM Paper 12), Intellectual Property (tripos Paper 45) International Intellectual Property (LLM), Tort law supervisions (Downing college) and the Law PhD Research Methodologies course.
-She also supervises research theses at all levels includng PhD students.
+Professor Liddell has taught a variety of courses including Law and Ethics of Medicine (tripos seminar); Law, Medicine and Life Sciences (LLM Paper 1); Intellectual Property (LLM Paper 12), Intellectual Property (tripos Paper 45) International Intellectual Property (LLM), Tort law supervisions (Downing College) and the Law PhD Research Methodologies course.
+She also supervises research theses at all levels including PhD students.